 ENG-3060 Multilingualism - 10 ECTS

-This course is mandatory for students in the master's programme in English acquisition and multilingualism and elective for students in the master's programme in education year 8-13 (lektorutdanninga, studieretning engelsk).
+This course is mandatory for students in the MA programme in English Acquisition and Multilingualism and elective for students in the MA programme in teacher education year 8-13 (lektorutdanninga, studieretning engelsk, jf. progresjonskrav for år 4) and students in the MA programme in Theoretical Linguistics.

-This course may be taken as a single course by students who meet the admission requirements for the MA programme in English Acquisition and Multilingualism.
+This course may be taken as a single course by students who qualify for admission to the MA programme in English Acquisition and Multilingualism.

 Application code: 9371 - Enkeltemner på masternivå (Nordic applicants).